 Vocalists read, sing, and memorize vocal parts for public performances.
-They perform in a variety of musical performance units, such as chorus, popular musical ensemble, jazz band, country band, quartet, and soloist.
-Vocalists perform to boost morale, entertain, and assist with military ceremonies.
+They perform in a variety of musical concert units, such as chorus, popular musical ensemble, jazz band, country band, quartet, and soloist.
+Vocalists boost morale, entertain, and assist with military ceremonies and may lead or direct other musicians.
 They are part of a group of talented musicians who support the Military’s mission around the world.

 Vocalists play indoors in theaters, concert halls, and at dances, and outdoors at parades and open-air concerts.
 They also travel regularly.